 - Processing Fee (Non-refundable) - $100.00 (full year or single semester)

-- Security Deposit (refundable) - Equivalent to 4 weeks x weekly room rate (full year or single semester)
+- Room Deposit (refundable) - Equivalent to 4 weeks x weekly room rate (full year or single semester)

-- Licence Fee In Advance - Equiv. to 2 weeks x weekly room rate (full year or single semester)
+- Room Fee In Advance - Equiv. to 2 weeks x weekly room rate (full year or single semester)

-Note: The Security Deposit is held against any licence fee, damage or other miscellaneous charges outstanding at the end of the contract period.
+Note: The Room Deposit is held against any room fee, damage or other miscellaneous charges outstanding at the end of the contract period.
 If no charges are outstanding, this will be refunded.

 - How do I pay for my weekly accommodation fees?